 How do you perceive their actions?

 This does not excuse someone’s actions but rather lets you widen your emotional intelligence and be empathetic towards them.
-Changing your perspective from focusing on what is being said to you, to instead on what might be forcing them to act out really helps you separate the person form the situation.
+Changing your perspective from focusing on what is being said to you, to instead on what might be forcing them to act out really helps you separate the person from the situation.

 Now, when you look at the situation, you would think of ways to diffuse the situation by either telling them how their actions affect you or simply acknowledging without actually letting it bog you down.